beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Release date: 5th April, 2013

-Beaker 0.12 laid the foundation for the Beaker 1.0 series by making it easier for users to switch between production and development Beaker instances.
+Beaker 0.12 made it easier for users to switch between production and development Beaker instances.
 It has three key elements:

 * A new script was added to the Beaker server tools, which allows a system administrator to update the task library from the task